sgigou/sgigou.github.io/_posts/2020-04-10-uitableview-slide-to-delete.markdown

 ## Full example

-Here is an excerpt of a class implementing this solution.
+Here’s the excerpt of a view controller implementing this solution.

 ```swift
 class MyViewController: UIViewController {